 The Center of Excellence for Childhood Neurotherapeutics (CECN) will become South Carolina’s primary resource in two key activities:

-While the priorities of the center will inevitably evolve, at its inception the CECN will have as priorities:
+While the priorities of the center will inevitably evolve, at its inception the CECN will uphold the priorities below.

 - To develop resources for a single physical location for all associated faculty and staff